 Drug Errors - Everyone makes mistakes in every occupation, it is how we deal with those mistakes and learn from them that matters.
 Be honest and upfront, tell someone immediately that you have made an error and set it straight.
 The worst thing you can do is try and cover it up or proportion blame on others.
 You may still end up at a FTP but it is much more likely to stop at the first stage if you can show you acted correctly rather than risk the possibility of being withdrawn from the course at a 3rd stage.

-If you are not a member of a trade union or they are unable to assist on this occasion then you can contact the Students’ Union Advice Centre.
+The University’s policy is very clear that representation at a Fitness to Practise meeting must come from within the University Community, and recommends that this is from the Students’ Union Advice Centre, as we are independent.
 We have attended many Fitness to Practise meetings and can help you through the process providing guidance and support where necessary.

 So what happens as part of the procedure?